israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Date.prototype.toLocaleTimeString()

     Returns a string with a locality sensitive representation of the time portion of this date based on system settings.

-Date.prototype.toSource()

-    Returns a string representing the source for an equivalent Date object; you can use this value to create a new object.
-Overrides the Object.prototype.toSource() method.

 Date.prototype.toString()